-Custodial interrogation has long been recognized as "undoubtedly an essential tool in effective law enforce-
+Custodial interrogation has long been recognized as "undoubtedly an essential tool in effective law enforcement."

-&lt;sup>3 The Court points to England, Scotland, Ceylon and India as having equally rigid rules.
-As my Brother Harlan points out, post, pp. -, -, the Court is mistaken in this regard, for it overlooks counterbalancing prosecutorial advantages.
-Moreover, the requirements of the Federal Bureau of Investigation do not appear from the Solicitor General's letter, ante, pp. -, -, to be as strict as those imposed today in at least two respects: (1) The offer of counsel is articulated only as "a right to counsel"; nothing is said about a right to have counsel present at the custodial interrogation.
-(See also the examples cited by the Solicitor General, Westover v.
-United States, 342 F. 2d 684, 685 (1965) ("right to consult counsel"); Jackson v.
-United States, 337 F. 2d 136, 138 (1964) (accused "entitled to an attorney").)
-Indeed, the practice is that whenever the suspect "decides that he wishes to consult counsel before making a statement, the interview is terminated at that point . . . .
-When counsel appears in person, he is permitted to confer with his client in private."
-This clearly indicates that the FBI does not warn that counsel may be present during custodial interrogation.
-(2) The Solicitor General's letter states: "[T]hose who have been arrested for an offense under FBI jurisdiction, or whose arrest is contemplated following the interview, [are advised] of a right to free counsel if they are unable to pay, and the availability of such counsel from the Judge."
-So phrased, this warning does not indicate that the agent will secure counsel.
-Rather, the statement may well be interpreted by the suspect to mean that the burden is placed upon himself and that he may have counsel appointed only when brought before the judge or at trial-but not at custodial interrogation.
-As I view the FBI practice, it is not as broad as the one laid down today by the Court.

-ment."
 Haynes v.
 Washington, 373 U. S. 503, 515 (1963).
 Recognition of this fact should put us on guard against the promulgation of doctrinaire rules.
 Especially is this true where the Court finds that "the Constitution has prescribed" its holding and where the light of our past cases, from Hopt v.
+Utah, 110 U. S. 574.
+(1884), down to Hayes v.
+Washington, 373 U. S. 503 overlooks counterbalancing prosecutorial advantages.
+Moreover, the requirements of the Federal Bureau of Investigation do not appear from the Solicitor General's letter to be so strict as those imposed today in at least two respects: (1) The offer of counsel is put in the phrase that suspects have "a right to counsel"; nothing is said about a right to have counsel present at the custodial interrogation.
+(See also the examples cited by the Solicitor General, Westover v.
+United States, 342 F. 2d 684, 685 (1965) ("right to consult counsel"); Jackson v.
+United States, 337 F. 2d 136, 138 (1964) (accused "entitled to an attorney").)
+Indeed, the practice is that wherever the accused "decides that he wishes to consult counsel before making a statement, the interview is terminated at that point When counsel appears in person, he is permitted to confer with his client in private."
+This clearly indicates that counsel is not necessarily present at the interview.
+(2) The same practice is followed as to indigents, except in addition the agent advises, "those who have been arrested for an offense under FBI jurisdiction, or whose arrest is contemplated following the interview, of a right to free counsel if they are unable to pay, and the availability of such counsel from the Judge."
+This might well be interpreted by the type of suspect which the Court continually mentions as meaning that he could get counsel when brought before the judge or at trial-but not at custodial interrogation.

-Utah, 110 U.S. 574.
-(1884), down to Haynes v.
-Washington, supra, are to the contrary.
-Indeed, even in Escobedo the Court never hinted that an affirmative "waiver" was a prerequisite to questioning; that the burden of proof as to waiver was on the prosecution; that the presence of counsel absent a waiver-during interrogation was required; that a waiver can be withdrawn at the will of the accused: that counsel must be furnished during an accusatory stage to those unable to pay; nor that admissions and exculpatory statements are "confessions."
+(1963), are to the contrary.
+Indeed, even in Escobedo the Court never hinted that an affirmative "waiver" was a prerequisite to questioning; that the burden of proof as to waiver was on the prosecution; that the presence of counsel-absent a waiver-during interrogation was required; that a waiver can be withdrawn at the will of the accused; that counsel must be furnished during an accusatory stage to those unable to pay; nor that admissions and exculpatory statements are "confessions."
 To require all those things at one gulp should cause the Court to choke over more cases than Crooker v.
-California, 357 U. S. 433 (1958) and Cicenia v.
+California, 357 U. S. 433 (1958), Cicenia v.
 Lagay, 357 U. S. 504 (1958), which it expressly overrules today.

-The rule prior to today-as Mr. Justice Goldberg, the author of the Court's opinion in Escobedo, stated it in Haynes v.
-Washington-depended upon "a totality of circumstances evidencing an involuntary . . . admission of guilt."
-373 U. S., at 514.
+The rule prior to today-as Mr. Justice Goldberg, the author of the Court's opinion Escobedo, stated it in Haynes v.
+Washington-depended upon "a totality of the circumstances evidencing an involuntary . . . admission of guilt."
+373 U. S. 503, 514.
 And he concluded: